adil-hussain-84/android-runtime-permission-experiments/app1/README.md

-# Request location permissions example
+# Request runtime permissions example and problem statement

 This Android application demonstrates how to request location permissions from users at runtime.
 However, more importantly, it demonstrates a gaping hole in the Android "request permission at